-Brian McManus, Chair of Latham & Watkins’ Boston Tax Department, primarily handles civil and criminal tax litigation and controversies.
+Brian McManus, Chair of Latham & Watkins’ Boston Tax Department, advises companies and high net-worth individuals in all phases of civil and criminal tax disputes.

-Mr. McManus is consistently ranked as a leading lawyer by Chambers USA across Tax categories, including National Tax Controversy and District of Columbia Tax.
-With nearly two decades of “inside the beltway” experience in Washington, Mr. McManus frequently handles controversy matters with broader tax policy implications.
-His Washington ties include serving as an Adjunct Professor of Law at Georgetown University Law Center since 2015 where he teaches IRS Practice and Procedure in the graduate tax (LLM) program.
+Drawing on nearly two decades of “inside the Beltway” experience, Mr. McManus regularly handles controversy matters with broader tax policy implications.
+His Washington ties include serving as an Adjunct Professor of Law at Georgetown University Law Center where he currently teaches IRS Practice and Procedure in the graduate tax (LLM) program.

 Mr. McManus brings a winning track record in court handling some of the nation’s largest tax disputes.
 His work encompasses all areas of federal and state taxation, with an emphasis on disputes involving cross-border and international tax matters, sophisticated corporate transactions, enterprise and asset valuations, transfer pricing, partnerships, tax-exempt organizations, oil and gas taxation, tax shelters, promoter penalty defense, and cryptocurrency.
 He also frequently handles sensitive tax matters involving allegations of fraud and potential criminal tax charges, as well as voluntary disclosures of domestic and offshore filing errors.
 Mr. McManus is admitted to practice before the US Court of Appeals for Federal Circuit, the US Tax Court, the US Court of Federal Claims, and the US District Court for the District of Massachusetts.